awsdocs/aws-sam-developer-guide/doc_source/serverless-quick-start.md

    + `template.yaml` – Defines two AWS resources that the Hello World application needs: a Lambda function and an API Gateway endpoint that supports a GET operation\.
 The template also defines mapping between the two resources\.
    + Content related to the Hello World application code:
      + `/hello_world` directory – Contains the application code, which returns `hello world` when you run it\.
-     + `requirements.txt` – Describes the dependencies for the application code\.
-For the Hello World application code, the dependency is an HTTP library that the code uses to call a third\-party website to check the caller's IP address\.
 **Note**
 For this exercise, the application code is written in Python, and you specify the runtime in the `init` command\.
 AWS Lambda supports additional languages for creating application code\.
 If you specify another supported runtime, the `init` command provides the Hello World code in the specified language\.
 If you choose a different runtime, you need to use different instructions in the next step to set up a directory and download dependencies\.
 The `init` command downloads a `ReadMe` file that provides this information\.
 For information about supported runtimes, see [Lambda Execution Environment and Available Libraries](https://docs.aws.amazon.com/lambda/latest/dg/current-supported-versions.html)\.